 Drilling at Costerfield is largely accomplished through diamond drilling methods with excellent core recoveries.
 Core sizes vary and include PQ, HQ, HQ3 and NQ2.
 Drill holes vary in length from 20 m to over 400 m.
-The table below presents the drilling history at the Augusta Deposit.

 Drilling Procedure

 Experienced contract drillers perform all diamond core drilling.
 Drillers record drilling activities on daily drilling reports.
 Drilled core is placed into drill core storage boxes, each labeled with the drill hole number and depth.
 Core blocks listing the hole number and depth are placed at the end of each core run.
 Drillers include additional blocks marking the location of lost core and the end of hole as required.